TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 > "Passive" Nodes cannot actively connect to other nodes and wait for other nodes to connect to them.
 A Cloud Relay is a passive node as a cloud relay will never actively connect to another node

 > "Relay" nodes can do both - connect to other nodes and have other nodes connect to them.
 The local host you created during this tutorial is one of the "Relay nodes" as it can connect actively to a Cloud Relay and other nodes can connect to it.
+In Step 9 we show how to local nodes can talk to each other creating a bigger mesh.

+The cdeStatus.aspx page has several other options you can explore:

+cdeStatus.aspx?SUBDET
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwODg4NjQyNCw3NzU3ODI4MjUsLTg2Mz
-UyMTc1MCwzNDQ2OTY3MDYsMTk5NTY2NjcsLTE5MjM4NTg3OTUs
-LTkyNjc4MDI3LC0xMDcxNDg4OSwyMTE4MTk3ODc5LDE4NzY1Nj
-Q4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5OCwt
-NDI3NzM5ODA2LDI5OTExNTk2MSwxMDA3MDYzMjAyXX0=
+eyJoaXN0b3J5IjpbLTE1MTM5MDI5MjQsNzc1NzgyODI1LC04Nj
+M1MjE3NTAsMzQ0Njk2NzA2LDE5OTU2NjY3LC0xOTIzODU4Nzk1
+LC05MjY3ODAyNywtMTA3MTQ4ODksMjExODE5Nzg3OSwxODc2NT
+Y0ODMzLDE4OTkwNjU0OTAsLTUxNzAyOTAwMCw2MDQ3Mzk4OTgs
+LTQyNzczOTgwNiwyOTkxMTU5NjEsMTAwNzA2MzIwMl19
 -->